AI-Treasure/Capstone-3rd-assignment/README.md

 ## Hyperparameter Tuning

 For the hyperparameter tuning, I have used the RBF Support Vector Machine (the SVC model).
 See https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html.
 SKlearn has several options to do classification.
 And I just wanted to try out the SVM for once.
 This SVC model has two parameters, namely a regularization parameter C and the gamma.

-What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
+I used the following set of variables to run the model.
+In total I had runs, where C is .... and gamma is .... .

+Note that before handing the data to the SVM model, we have performed one hot encoding.

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?

-How could you have improved it?
+These experiments can easily be improved.
+For starters, the range for which I run the model can be made much larger, with more values.
+But this was beyond the scope of this project.
+Furthermore, maybe one could perform scaling and maybe some more cleaning methods.
+Also it would make sense to try out different models like for instance Random Forest or other models.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.